man sitting with lemon car

 The California Lemon Law is a law that protects consumers from buying or leasing defective vehicles.
 Talk to a California Lemon Law attorney today if you have a lemon.

 The state of California implemented the Song-Beverly Consumer Warranty Act in 1970 to protect Californians in a wide variety of consumer transactions, including the purchase or lease of defective vehicles or “lemons.”
-Generally, a car may qualify as a “lemon” if it begins experiencing defects that cannot be fixed after a “reasonable number of attempts” have been made to repair them while under warranty.
+Generally, a car may qualify as a “lemon” if it begins experiencing defects that cannot be fixed after a “reasonable number of repair attempts” have been made while under warranty.
 This “lemon law” requires manufacturers to replace or buy back vehicles with serious problems that begin while the cars are under contract.

 The Song-Beverly Act covers most vehicles purchased or leased in California.
-Certain vehicles that are out-of-state purchases or no longer under manufacturer warranty may also be protected.
+Certain vehicles that are out-of-state purchases or no longer under manufacturer-written warranty may also be protected.
 If you suspect you have purchased a lemon, contact an experienced California Lemon Law attorney from The Barry Law Firm now to learn about your options.

 Lemon Law Basics

 The basis of vehicle manufacturer warranties is that when a manufacturer advertises that its product will include specific components or systems, those elements will be present or function as promised.
-Under an original express warranty, a car with any defective elements or one that fails to live up to the manufacturer’s promised standard should be repaired.
+Under an original express written warranty, a motor vehicle with any defective elements or one that fails to live up to the manufacturer’s promised standard should be repaired.
 The California lemon law goes one step further by requiring manufacturers who are incapable of sufficiently repairing a vehicle to replace or repurchase it.

 • Compact, mid-size, and full-size sedans and hatchbacks